HairdressingProject/HairdressingApp/README.md

 `git checkout --track origin/[branch name]`

+### I made a mistake in my commit and want to revert it to the previous one, how do I do that?
+If you have already committed, run: `git reset HEAD~1`

+Otherwise, to backup unstaged files and clean up your branch, run: `git stash`

 ### How do I update my local [branch name] from origin/[branch name]?
 To update your local branch from the remote one, run:
 `git pull`